daneden/daneden.me/styleguide/index.md

 ## Heading Level Two

 Second level headings are used to split text into sections.
 First level headings are only used once per page, in the page or post title.
-[Hyperlinks](/styleguide) are underlined and coloured red when hovered.
+[Hyperlinks](/styleguide) are underlined and coloured when hovered.

 - Bulleted lists look like this.
 - Multi-leveled bulleted lists look like this: